Statistics

 She is best known for playing in several BBC television programmes including Disraeli.
 She starred opposite Rock Hudson in the film A Gathering of Eagles.
 She appeared in the TV series Doctor Who in the Second Doctor's story The Enemy of the World.
 When Diana Rigg left The Avengers in 1968, she was one of the actresses considered for the role of Steed's new assistant.
 In 1970 she appeared in the film Scrooge, a musical version of Dickens A Christmas Carol starring Albert Finney.

-Colin Jeavons will be 95 - 2 credits, including Damon in The Underwater Menace
+Colin Jeavons was 95 - 2 credits, including Damon in The Underwater Menace

 Colin Jeavons (born 20 October 1929, NewportMonmouthshire) is a Welsh television actor.